Saccharomyces boulardii: Antibiotic-associated diarrhea

-Evidence exists for its use in the preventive treatment of antibiotic-associated diarrhea (AAD) in adults.
-Further evidence indicates its use to prevent AAD in children.

-The potential efficacy of probiotic AAD prevention is dependent on the probiotic strain(s) used and on the dosage.
-A 2015 meta-analysis of 21 randomised controlled trials (4780 participants) confirmed that S. boulardii is effective in reducing the risk of AAD in children and adults.
-Lactobacillus rhamnosus or Saccharomyces boulardii at high doses (more than 5 billion colony-forming units/day) is moderately effective (with no serious side effects) for the prevention of AAD in children and might also reduce the duration of diarrhea.
+Evidence supports the use of S. boulardii for the prevention of antibiotic-associated diarrhea (AAD) in both adults and children.
+The efficacy of probiotics in preventing AAD appears to depend on the specific strain used and the administered dose.
+A 2015 meta-analysis of 21 randomized controlled trials involving 4,780 participants found that S. boulardii significantly reduced the risk of AAD in adults and children.
+High-dose probiotics, including S. boulardii and Lactobacillus rhamnosus (more than 5 billion colony-forming units per day), were reported to be moderately effective in preventing AAD in children and may also reduce the duration of diarrhea, without serious adverse effects.